2022 Year-End Market Review

-We see this trend to continue into 2022 and beyond.
+We see this trend to continue particularly within the retirement demographic.
 The combining of home and cottage under “one-roof” is alive and well on Lake Simcoe.
 Lake Simcoe’s proximity to Toronto offers many options, even if commuting is still required for business purposes.

 Financing the purchase of a waterfront property creates its own set of challenges.